knurling-rs/Knurling-companion-app/README.md

 # Knurling companion app

-This is a companion app built with Vite + Vue + Tauri, to track the data send by HC-SR04 sensor.
+This is a companion app built with Vite(Vue) + Tauri, to track the data send by HC-SR04 sensor.

-Tauri 🐂, the back-end part, is built inside [Vite](https://vitejs.dev/).
+[Tauri](https://tauri.studio/en/) 🐂, the back-end part, is built inside [Vite](https://vitejs.dev/).
 You can find all the files in `src-tauri`.

 `src` contain the front-end files.
+Vite provides support for Vue, React, the usual JS...
+But the app is in Vue.

 It has two modes, a DEMO mode if you don't have a sensor, that spawn random points between 20 and 500, and a LIVE mode when working with your sensor.